Ukrainian Easter Basket – Beautiful Tradition

 Unfortunately, here in the US, I am not familiar with any of the Roman Catholic churches continuing this beautiful tradition, not even the Polish parishes.

-Please correct me if I’m wrong, but I am supporting my opinion by the conversations I had with my friends and acquaintances who are Roman Catholic, and of Polish decent.
+Please correct me if I’m wrong, but I am supporting my opinion by the conversations I had with my friends and acquaintances who are Roman Catholic, and of Polish descent.

 I am very curious to know if the Polish Catholics in other foreign countries continue with this tradition, because I know for a fact that this is a must for Ukrainians all around the world.